What is EMAP?

 To ultimately respect each individual's own decision regarding selection of artists.

-Partners: Ars Electronica Center, Linz, Austria • Onassis Cultural Centre, Athens, Greece • Bandits-Mages, Bourges, France • Foundation for Art & Creative Technology (FACT), Liverpool, United Kingdom • IMPAKT, Utrecht, Netherlands • Kontejner, Zagreb, Croatia • LaBoral Centro de Arte y Creación Industrial, Guijón, Spain • M-Cult, Helsinki, Finland • RIXC, Riga, Latvia • WRO Center for Media Art Foundation, Wroclaw, Poland • Werkleitz Centre for Media Art, Halle (Saale), Germany (lead partner)
+Alongside KONTEJNER, project partners are: Ars Electronica Center, Linz, Austria • Onassis Cultural Centre, Athens, Greece • Bandits-Mages, Bourges, France • Foundation for Art & Creative Technology (FACT), Liverpool, United Kingdom • IMPAKT, Utrecht, Netherlands • LaBoral Centro de Arte y Creación Industrial, Guijón, Spain • M-Cult, Helsinki, Finland • RIXC, Riga, Latvia • WRO Center for Media Art Foundation, Wroclaw, Poland • Werkleitz Centre for Media Art, Halle (Saale), Germany (lead partner)